Welcome to Nicollet County

 A 4-H record is an organized, written account of your 4-H experience.
 Your 4-H record shows your progress, personal growth, and accomplishments through participation in 4-H. It provides the opportunity for youth to reflect on their learning.
 In addition, 4-H record books provide an important resource when filling out college or job applications, resumes, and scholarship applications.

 This Guide to Meaningful Record Keeping to a good place to start.

 The deadline to submit your record books to the Nicollet County Extension office for judging is the 3rd Monday in September by noon each year.

 Books will be reviewed by volunteers and returned to you with feedback.
 The first time a 4-H member completes records, they receive a record completion plaque to hold medallions for each project record they complete.
-Each year thereafter members receive additional medallions when they submit their records for review.
-The highest scoring record books in each age category are acknowledged each year at the annual fall achievement celebration.
+Each year thereafter, members receive additional medallions when they submit their records for review.
+The highest-scoring record books in each age category are acknowledged each year at the annual celebration in the fall.

 Forms and Covers